-- But as self-explanatory as it sounds, how do you know if your accountant is a good one or not?
-Is it only about the numbers?
-Or there's more to the qualities of an accountant?
+- How do you know if an accountant is good or not?
+Is it only about the numbers or is there more to it?

-- We'll help you uncover the traits of good accountants you need to keep an eye on to ensure your successful business never faces financial management problems.
+- We'll help you uncover the most important qualities to look for in a good accountant to ensure your business doesn't face financial management problems.